 High efficiency washers use much less water than an older standard washer.
 The HE detergents are developed as low-sudsing and quick dispersing cleaners for use in low water volume machines.
 The HE detergents are formulated to hold soil in suspension in that lower volume of water so it is not re-deposited onto clean clothes.

 Why Do I Need to Use a High Efficiency Laundry Detergent?

 Most Americans grew up using a standard washer that pulled nearly 40 gallons of water through a load of laundry during the wash and rinse cycles.
-Housewives wanted to see lots of bubbles because they thought that meant the clothes were getting clean.
+The detergents that were used produced lots of bubbles because manufacturers thought that lots of suds meant the clothes were getting clean.
 Fortunately, the washer used enough water to rinse away all those suds.
 Even the newer standard top load washers use around 27 gallons of water to handle detergent/soil residue.
 However, high-efficiency washers use only 11 to 14 gallons of water.

 How Much High Efficiency Laundry Detergent Should I Use?